 Under this outcome, project outputs and activities have been clustered in three phases, phase one and two involving the process of developing Guinea-Bissau's spatial structure and focusing on the preparation of spatial strategic action plans for each region.
-Phase three will be the objective of a future project that will concentrate on the establishment of an informational technology-based system to coordinate investments.

-Bijagós region has a coordinated platform for its sustainable development and the spatialization and prioritization of catalytic investments to promote the sustainable development of tourism in the region and to guide the effective implementation of Terra Ranka 2015-2025 and future National and Regional Strategies, in line with global agendas.
+Phase three will be the objective of a future project that will concentrate on the establishment of an informational technology-based system to coordinate investments.9 spatialization and prioritization of catalytic investments to promote the sustainable development of tourism in the region and to guide the effective implementation of Terra Ranka 2015-2025 and future National and Regional Strategies, in line with global agendas.